Bleachers (album)

 Bleachers is the fourth studio album by American rock band Bleachers, released on March 8, 2024.
 It is the band's first album under Dirty Hit and their own label, Bleachers Band Recordings, having departed from former label RCA Records in August 2023.
 It is also the first Bleachers album with longtime touring musicians Mikey Freedom Hart, Sean Hutchinson, Evan Smith, Michael Riddleberger, and Zem Audu credited as official members.
 The album was preceded by the release of four singles: "Modern Girl", "Alma Mater", "Tiny Moves", and "Me Before You".

 A deluxe edition of the album was released in May 2024.
-Bleachers received generally favorable reviews from music critics and peaked within the top five in Scotland (number three) and the United Kingdom (number five) and at number 62 in the United States.
+Bleachers received generally favorable reviews from music critics and peaked at number three in Scotland, number five in the United Kingdom, and at number 62 in the United States.

 Background and release

 Bleachers released their third studio album, Take the Sadness Out of Saturday Night, in July 2021.
 On January 1, 2022, Jack Antonoff announced on Twitter that a fourth Bleachers album would be released in 2022, though no album was released that year.
 In August 2023, they signed a new record deal with Dirty Hit, with their first release under the label, Live at Radio City, being released that same month.

 "Modern Girl" was released as the lead single to Bleachers on September 20, 2023.
 It peaked at number five on the Adult Alternative Airplay chart and number six on the Alternative Airplay chart, charting for 20 weeks each.
 The second single, "Alma Mater", was released on November 15, featuring uncredited guest vocals and writing credits by American singer Lana Del Rey.
 The album was officially announced the same day.
 It was followed by the third single, "Tiny Moves", on January 17, 2024, with an accompanying music video starring Antonoff and his spouse, Margaret Qualley.
 The fourth and final single, "Me Before You", was released on February 22, which is according to Antonoff, a soft, "Streets of Philadelphia"–style song about the personal growth needed to begin a meaningful relationship, contrasting Antonoff's historical emotional drama with his contentment at Qualley asking him when he will be home for dinner.

 Bleachers was released on March 8, 2024.
 The 22-track deluxe edition was released on May 17.
 It includes the extra original songs "I Am in Your Hands", "The Backwards Heart", "Question Mark", "The Big Bad Turnpike Ghost", "Margo", and "Drug Free America"; original demo recording of "Alma Mater"; and an acoustic version of "Self Respect".